 Royal Caribbean International (RCI)

-Royal Caribbean is in top 3 best family cruise lines in the world, and owns some of the most popular liners for young adults, kids, and teens.
-The best of the mass-market lines is recommended mostly for young and middle-age, active and sports-oriented travelers.
-The high class new cruise ships (called “floating towns” for a reason) have larger staterooms, and endless choices of activities, with the best ideas for family fun cruises.
+Royal Caribbean is in the top 3 best family cruise lines and owns some of the most popular ships for young adults, kids, and teens.
+As a mass-market company, RCI is recommended mostly for young and middle-aged, active and sports-oriented travellers.

-In 2014 and 2015, Royal Caribbean International introduced their brand new Dynamic Dining concept that replaced the Main Dining Room concept on Quantum-class ships.
+In 2014 and 2015, RCI introduced the Dynamic Dining concept that replaced the Main Dining Room concept on Quantum-class ships.

-- Guests staying in suites have access to the "Coastal Kitchen" complimentary restaurant.
+- Suite passengers have access to "Coastal Kitchen" (complimentary restaurant).
 Similar to the Freestyle concept on NCL Norwegian, passengers make reservations for their restaurant choice for each night in advance.

 - Each venue maintains the same staff and menu throughout the cruise.
-Anthem of the Seas has a "Dynamic Dining Classic" option, allowing guests rotate between dining venues but keep the same waiter, assistant waiter and tablemates, from night to night.
+Anthem of the Seas has a "Dynamic Dining Classic" option, allowing guests to rotate between dining venues but keep the same waiter, assistant waiter, and tablemates.

 Company's new alcohol policy allows passengers to bring their own wine on board and consume it in cabins (for free) or for a corkage fee (additional charge) in public areas.